Eddie Gordon: Record labels

-Record labelsMCA Records-Universal1988 Gordon was appointed, by MCA Records UK Head of Dance A&R Adrian Sykes, as MCA Records' Club Promotion Dance A&R. Together they scored 10 UK Top 40 hit records from the R&B urban/dance division; In September 1988 Eddie Gordon remixed Bobby Brown's "Don't Be Cruel" record with Timmy Regisford in New York for MCA Records UK, helping Bobby Brown to achieve his first Top 20 UK hit record off his debut album which sold in excess of 300,000 copies in the UK.
+In 1988, Gordon was appointed by MCA Records UK Head of Dance A&R Adrian Sykes, as MCA Records' Club Promotion Dance A&R. Together they scored 10 UK top 40 hit records from the R&B urban/dance division.
+In September 1988, Gordon remixed Bobby Brown's "Don't Be Cruel" with Timmy Regisford in New York for MCA Records UK, helping Bobby Brown to achieve his first top 20 UK hit record off his debut album which sold in excess of 300,000 copies in the UK.